capacitor-community/media/README.md

 There has been a breaking change to the way permissions are handled on Android.
 - If your app is not a "gallery" app (does not need access to all photo albums on the device, just its own), you no longer need the `READ_EXTERNAL_STORAGE`, `WRITE_EXTERNAL_STORAGE`, `READ_MEDIA_IMAGES`, or `READ_MEDIA_VIDEO` permissions.
 You can remove them from your `AndroidManifest.xml` file.
 The plugin will no longer request any permissions to save images to your app's albums.
-- If your app is a gallery app and you need access to all albums on the device, you'll need to update your `capacitor.config.ts` file -- see the setup instructions below.
+- If your app is a gallery app and you need access to all albums on the device, you'll need to update your `capacitor.config.ts` file (and keep all of the above permissions) -- see the setup instructions below.

 You will need to update to v7 to publish an app with this plugin on the Google Play Store.